OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 5

-, restart the PHP service within ServBay (or restart all of ServBay) to apply the changes.
+Restart the PHP service in ServBay (or all of ServBay) to apply the changes.

-Method B: Add Configuration in Code (Affects Only Current Connection)
+Method B: Set Options in Code (Affects Only Current Connection)

 <?php